jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 A new email header has been chosen in favour of a new DNS record to easily distinguish between multiple broadcast marketing list operators / email senders without requiring user or administrator intervention.
-For example, if a company uses multiple mailing systems, each system can set this header itself without requiring any change by the users or administrators.
+For example, if a company uses multiple mailing systems, each system can set this header itself without requiring any change by the users or administrators within their DNS.
 No additional DNS query is required on the mailbox provider side to obtain the complaint address.

 This document has been prepared in compliance with the GDPR and other data protection laws to address the resulting issues